 Memory Care – Home Care for Alzheimer’s & Dementia

-Along with the American Alzheimer’s Association, Abcor Home Health, Inc. is a proud member of the family helpline network of licensed home services agencies in Illinois.
-Due to the substantial impact of Alzheimer’s disease on families, Abcor provides non-medical and skilled home care and even hospice care where necessary to ensure the appropriate level of care for our clientele.
+Along with the American Alzheimer’s Association, Abcor Home Health is a proud member of the family helpline network of licensed home services agencies in Illinois.
+Due to the substantial impact of Alzheimer’s disease on families, Abcor provides Chicago home health, non-medical home care, and even hospice care where necessary to ensure the appropriate level of care for our clientele.
 We also serve as a community resource by linking families with available resources from the National Institute on Aging and the American Alzheimer’s Association.

-Abcor Home Health, Inc. supports quality home care services for Alzheimer’s and dementia patients through continuing education and training seminars by the Life Services Network and the Illinois Homecare Council.
+Abcor Home Health supports quality home care services for Alzheimer’s and dementia patients through continuing education and training seminars by the Life Services Network and the Illinois Homecare Council.

 - More than 5 million American’s have Alzheimer’s disease according to the Alzheimer’s Association.